 - 1. A completed Wilmington University application - 2.
 Official transcripts. - 3.
-State teaching license and/or teaching certificate. - 4.
-Current résumé - 5.
-Interview with Program Chair or designee - 6.
+Current résumé - 4.
+Interview with Program Chair or designee - 5.
 Students will have the option to petition for review of up to six (6) credits of previous Wilmington University graduate work as it applies to the program.

-After completing all of the above requirements, register for MED 6102 (E-Folio) along with other appropriate course in the degree program.
+After completing all of the above requirements, register for MED 6102 (E-Folio) along with other appropriate courses.

 The purpose of this certificate in Special Education-Autism/Severe Intellectual Disabilities is to prepare master's level educators to teach children and young adults with Autism Spectrum Disorder, intellectual disabilities, multiple disabilities, and other developmental disabilities.
-The goal of the Certificate Program is to provide research/evidence based techniques and strategies to: assess students and use the results to develop goals and implement plans based on student needs and targeted outcomes.
+The goal of this Course of Study is to provide research/evidence based techniques and strategies to: assess students and use the results to develop goals and implement plans based on student needs and targeted outcomes.
 The coursework will prepare teachers to design and implement evidence based instruction aligned to alternative learning standards.

 Fieldwork/clinical experiences are embedded across the coursework, enabling the teachers to demonstrate mastery of the CEC Specialist Standards through performance based tasks.
-Completion of this Certificate Program (in addition to meeting all state requirements) will lead to Delaware Certification in Teacher of Students with Autism/Severe Intellectual Disabilities.